calvinzhoufeng/backend-coding-test/Readme.md

 5. Golint (https://godoc.org/golang.org/x/lint/golint) Lints the Go source files
 6. CirclesCI integration
     - Please refer to PR #3 and #4 from branch circleci
-    - Each push will trigger a unit test & build into docker, which is configurable, e.g. only PR to main branch is merged, then trigger
+    - Each push will trigger a unit test & build into docker, which is configurable, e.g. only main branch is pushed or scheduler

 ### Pagination